Skip to content

 Entrepreneurs without money (XI): The measure of your success is not revenues, but positive free cash flows.

 Today we will continue with the saga: Entrepreneurs without Money.
-Today we will finish with the sub-theme how the entrepreneurs are financed through the different stages of their businesses evolution (who invests in them, what type of financing is available, where do they find the money, and why do they ask for money).
-On my last publication, we wrote about the Valley of Death (VoD) stages: Pre-seed and Seed financing phases.
+Today we will finish with the sub-theme of how entrepreneurs are financed through the different stages of their businesses’ evolution (who invests in them, what type of financing is available, where do they find the money, and why do they ask for money).
+In my last publication, we wrote about the Valley of Death (VoD) stages: Pre-seed and Seed financing phases.

 Agapantos

-We have tried to do a valuable contribution by trying to improve what is “popular” around the different entrepreneurship websites you will find.
+We have tried to make a valuable contribution by trying to improve what is “popular” around the different entrepreneurship websites you will find.
 Let me also explain why we need to ask ourselves many times, how to analyze what is available on the internet.
-Many authors and researchers have contributed enormously about the entrepreneurship several topics.
-But sometimes, many of the information we find is only to understand the concepts or to grasp general information.
+Many authors and researchers have contributed enormously to entrepreneurship in several topics.
+But sometimes, much of the information we find is only to understand the concepts or to grasp general information.
 If you see this phrase: “Empirical research is therefore needed to test and validate the essentially preliminary framework”, please do know the framework has not been proven, and it is better to use it cautiously.
-In the reality, it is important to see these internet sources with a critical eye.
+In reality, it is important to see these internet sources with a critical eye.
 Always go back to your textbooks.
-Cross check your references and understand the intention of the author.
+Cross-check your references and understand the intention of the author.
 Many academic papers are just conceptual illustrations, and empirical research has to be done to test them.

 Original Graph from The impact of corporate characteristics on the financial decisions of companies: evidence on funding decisions by Italian SMEs.
 13 January 2016